-The output methods in the previous section all honor the allow_ansi setting, which has three possible values:
+The output methods in the previous section all honor the allow_style setting, which has three possible values:

-Never poutput(), pfeedback(), and ppaged() strip all ANSI escape sequences which instruct the terminal to colorize output
+Never poutput(), pfeedback(), and ppaged() strip all ANSI style sequences which instruct the terminal to colorize output

-Terminal (the default value) poutput(), pfeedback(), and ppaged() do not strip any ANSI escape sequences when the output is a terminal, but if the output is a pipe or a file the escape sequences are stripped.
-If you want colorized output you must add ANSI escape sequences using either cmd2's internal ansi module or another color library such as plumbum.colors, colorama, or colored.
+Terminal (the default value) poutput(), pfeedback(), and ppaged() do not strip any ANSI style sequences when the output is a terminal, but if the output is a pipe or a file the style sequences are stripped.
+If you want colorized output you must add ANSI style sequences using either cmd2's internal ansi module or another color library such as plumbum.colors, colorama, or colored.

-Always poutput(), pfeedback(), and ppaged() never strip ANSI escape sequences, regardless of the output destination Colored and otherwise styled output can be generated using the ansi.style() function:
+Always poutput(), pfeedback(), and ppaged() never strip ANSI style sequences, regardless of the output destination Colored and otherwise styled output can be generated using the ansi.style() function:

 '''

-ansi.style (, fg: str = ", bg: str = ", bold: bool = False, underline: bool = False) \rightarrow str Styles a string with ANSI colors and/or styles and returns the new string.
+ansi.style (, fg: str = ", bg: str = ", bold: bool = False, dim: bool = False, underline: bool = False) \rightarrow

 '''

+Apply ANSI colors and/or styles to a string and return it.
 The styling is self contained which means that at the end of the string reset code(s) are issued to undo whatever styling was done at the beginning.

 - text Any object compatible with str.format() - fg foreground color.
 Relies on fg_lookup() to retrieve ANSI escape based on name.
 Defaults to no color. - bg background color.
 Relies on bg_lookup() to retrieve ANSI escape based on name.
 Defaults to no color. - bold apply the bold style if True.
+Can be combined with dim.
+Defaults to False. - dim apply the dim style if True.
+Can be combined with bold.
 Defaults to False. - underline apply the underline style if True.
 Defaults to False.